vishyvishal14/vishyvishal14/README.md

 ### Hi there 👋

 I am Vishal.
-I do ava and just like open source projects
+I do java and just like open source projects

 - 🌱 I’m currently studying.
 - 💬 Ask me about minecraft servers , java , support for mc-dev , etc.